ljtill/radius-powershell/README.md

 # Radius PowerShell

 This repository contains a PowerShell module designed to serve as a wrapper for the "rad" tool, offering a collection of PowerShell cmdlets tailored for interaction with Radius, the cloud-native application platform.
 Leveraging the Crescendo framework, this module simplifies the integration process, enabling developers and platform engineers to efficiently harness the power of Radius within the PowerShell ecosystem.
-These cmdlets streamline the development and management of cloud-native applications, ensuring adherence to best practices for cost, operations, and security in the Radius environment.
+These cmdlets streamline the development and management of cloud-native applications, ensuring best practices for cost, operations, and security in the Radius environment.

+_Please note these artifacts are under development and subject to change._

 ---